 The Jonathan Charles “Adam style satinwood console” is full of small, perfect details.
-From the tiny hardware swags along the curved side to the exquisite but understated floral inlaying on top, this side table features a drawer and a flame-veneered undertier.
+From the tiny hardware swags along the curved side to the exquisite but understated floral inlaying on top, this side table features a drawer and a flame-veneered underlier.

 A chest to make your own

 What can you do with customization from Theodore Alexander and Jonathan Charles?
 Just about anything.
-“Lady Jersey’s Chest,” shown here with mahogany panels over the four drawers, is available in each of the Theodore Alexander’s Custom Pallet Program’s unique saturated shades and metallic leafs, ranging from warm flamenco to delicate chiffon.
+“Lady Jersey’s Chest,” shown here with mahogany panels over the four drawers, is available in each of the Theodore Alexander’s Custom Pallet Program’s unique saturated shades and metallic leaves, ranging from warm flamenco to delicate chiffon.

 A sideboard with drama

 From delicate details to jaw-dropping ones, Theodore Alexander and Jonathan Charles bring incredible design to the showroom floor at Green Front every day.
 Highlighting the craftsmanship of inlay with skilled veneering and marquetry techniques, these pieces bring the details into focus.
-These furniture lines are perfect for starting a new year — come and check out the massive selection at our Farmville location today.
+These unique home furniture lines are perfect for starting a new year — come and check out the massive selection at our Farmville location today.